maulanabn/flask-api-miniproject-syseng/readme.md

    Automated the build process, testing, and deployment to Kubernetes.
    - Kubernetes
    Deployed the application on Kubernetes for scalability and ease of management.
-   - Monitoring Tools (APM)
-   Integrated APM tools for monitoring the application's performance.
-   - Postman Testing
-   Connected the application to the internet for testing via Postman.
-   - Zabbix
-   Utilized Zabbix for monitoring various aspects of the application
 7. Documentation
    - List of Libraries Used
    Listed below are the key libraries used in the project: